martin2097/pycon-prague-2023-dash-workshop/README.md

 # pycon-prague-2023-dash-workshop
-Repository with materials related to Dash Workshop that took place on Pycon Prague 2023
+Repository with materials related to Dash Workshop that took place on PyCon CZ 23 in Prague.